palantir/dropwizard-web-security/README.md

 Configuration
 -------------
 App Security headers are **added by default**.
-The following are the default values, only specify values in your configuration if they differ from the default values shown below.
+The following are the default values, **only specify values in your configuration if they differ from the default values shown below**.

 ```yaml
 webSecurity: